Your company needs to setup a system for assure backup computer data.

 Vital PC records could include phone lists, financial records, project proposals, cost models, and many types of other important data.
 If no longer accessible, those records could interrupt daily business functions and increase the cost, time, and effort of full business recovery.

 Employee Handbook Kit includes two Employee Handbook templates for Professional & Manufacturing.
-Includes an additional 22 policies and benefits templates.
+Includes over 60 policies and benefits templates.

 Three backups should be maintained for all vital PC data files.
 Two of these backups should be on-site.
 One of these should be stored in a secure and fire protected area for operational recovery.
 Lastly one should be stored off-site for disaster recovery.
 This is called the 3-2-1 system of backup.